GeoffSchrepfer/GeoffsHelloWorld/README.md

 # HelloWorld
-This hrespository is for the Philly.Net HOL.
+This respository is for the Philly.Net HOL.